Gudelsky Institute for Technical Education

 In addition, Workforce Technologies responds to business needs by providing customized training as requested.
 For more in-depth course information or to design a training program specific to your needs, contact the Program Director; Eric Jeffers, 240-567-7902.

-- CompTIA A+ Certification Training
+- Computer Repair includes CompTIA A+ Certification prep classes

-- Customized Training for Industry
+- Customized training for industry

 Find out about WD&CE's noncredit programs.
 MC offers a wide variety of noncredit classes designed to help you upgrade your skills, pursue career training, or learn something new.